Stand Build Regulations

 The following are classed as complex structures:

-• Any part of a stand or exhibit which exceeds four metres in height
+- Any part of a stand or exhibit which exceeds four metres in height.
+See Build Height Limits for restrictions.

-All complex structures, must submit technical drawings and structural calculations electronically to Ops Squad Stand Plan Team with all other stand plan submission documents.
+All complex structures, must submit technical drawings, structural calculations, Risk Assessment and Method Statement to Ops Squad Stand Plan Team along with all other stand plan submission documents.

 Late submission of complex stand details or the failure to supply sufficient detail, including structural calculations may result in permission to build not being granted.